Tom Mutch: Playing career

 Mutch played his college career with the Northeastern University Huskies from 1986 to 1988.
-Afterwards, he played professionally in the East Coast Hockey League, Colonial Hockey League and the Central Hockey League, before retiring for good in 1994.
+Afterward, he played professionally in the East Coast Hockey League, Colonial Hockey League, and the Central Hockey League, before retiring for good in 1994.

 Coaching career

 Mutch served as an assistant coach on the United States national women's ice hockey team, where he started his career as a women's hockey coach in 1996.
 During his time as assistant coach, the national team won gold at the 1998 Winter Olympics.

-Mutch also served as an assistant coach with men's hockey with the Omaha Lancers, the University of Nebraska-Omaha and his alma mater, Northeastern.
+Mutch also served as an assistant coach with men's hockey with the Omaha Lancers, the University of Nebraska-Omaha, and his alma mater, Northeastern.

 Boston College women's ice hockey

-In four years as head coach of the women's ice hockey program at Boston College, Mutch revitalized a lagging program.
+In four years as head coach of the women's ice hockey program at Boston College, Mutch continued building what had, only a few years before, been an afterthought of a program.

 During the 2006–2007 season, Mutch led the Boston College Eagles to their first ever NCAA Frozen Four appearance.
 Additionally, he led the Eagles to the first Beanpot Tournament Trophy in 2006, and repeated in 2007.

 Mutch was named Hockey East Coach of the Year for his work with Boston College in 2005 and 2007.